shahid-paramit/docs-getting-started/source/includes/_build.md

 ##### Build a Pipe

 Now, let's add some pipe steps.
 We'll add `input`, `convert`, `merge`, `select`, `rename`, and `sort` steps to demonstrate.
+Normally, you can set up your input and output in the overview tab.
+However, for this example, we'll take a command-driven approach for all steps in the pipe.

-1. Click the 'Add Input' tile.
-A dialog will appear to help you add an input.
-You could use the dialog to get started, but, for now, click Cancel.
+1. On to top-navigation bar, click the Pipe Builder tab and you will be taken to the pipe step view.
+Click the "Add a Step" button and an untitled step will appear, ready for your command.
 Then, in the command bar, paste in the following `input` command:

     &nbsp;